rust-lang/this-week-in-rust/content/2016-06-06-this-week-in-rust.md

 # Crate of the Week

-*Sadly, there was no suggestion for this week's Crate of the Week.*
+This week's Crate of the Week is [pbr](https://crates.io/crates/pbr), which gives us a simple to set up progress bar for our applications.
+Thanks to LukasKalbertodt for the suggestion!

 [Submit your suggestions for next week][submit_crate]!